Skip to content

 Sentence similarityDetermine how similar two sentences areDuplicate content detection, improving search accuracy

-GPT is a Decoder-Only language model published by OpenAI in 2018.
-It has continued to evolve through GPT-2 (2019), GPT-3 (2020), and GPT-4 (2023).
+GPT is a Decoder-Only language model published by OpenAI in 2018.[3]
+GPT-3 is a representative later example of scaling the same autoregressive direction.[4]

 Next-token prediction (Causal Language Modeling): The model is trained on the task of predicting the next token in a given text.